1. Who qualifies for Social Security disability benefits?

 Conversely, residents who were denied benefits can also request to have a hearing with an administrative law judge.
 If the judge denies the request, applicants can then request a review by the SSA Appeals Council.

-11. What is the different between SSDI and SSI?
+11. What is the difference between SSDI and SSI?

 Many residents seeking disability benefits inquire about the differences between Social Security Disability Insurance and Supplemental Security Income.
 The greatest difference between the two programs is eligibility criteria.
 SSI applicants must meet income requirements while those seeking SSDI must meet work credit and disability requirements.
 Furthermore, benefits are restricted to residents with disabilities while SSI is available to a broader range of applicants.